 Never vacuum oriental rugs.
 FALSE!

 About 80 percent of soil in rugs is a dry particulate matter.
-These contaminants act as sandpaper and wear the rug creating traffic patterns and face yarn damage.
+These contaminants act like sandpaper and wear the rug creating traffic patterns and face yarn damage.
 Some rugs have a thick pile and if they are not regularly vacuumed and cleaned, the soil will become so embedded it becomes a difficult task to finally remove all of it

 Area rugs should be vacuumed frequently and always vacuum parallel to avoid damaging the fringe.